 So is it comfortable?
 You better believe it.

 At the end of the day, if you can afford it, I can confidently say you’ll be happy with the DXRacer King if you fall within the suggested range of body sizes.
 This chair will make you feel like a King perched up high in comfort overlooking your Kingdom.

 Having said that, sadly, most of us are not royals.
 As a chair that cost around $500, the DXRacer King’s value is really only fully justified if you’re big and tall (250 – 300 lbs) that tend to shred budget gaming chairs for breakfast.
 If that’s you, you’ll probably save money by going with this chair.
-For the rest of us, you will find cheaper gaming chairs like the Kcream or even Secretlab Titan a lot more palatable.
+For the rest of us, you will find cheaper alternatives like the Kcream or even Secretlab Titan a lot more palatable.

 - Extremely smooth and balanced tilt and recline

 - Thickest backrest padding in a gaming chair we’ve seen